samadhicsec/threatware-docs/docs/source/create/operations.md

 They need to define;
 - who is allowed access and what roles will exist,
 - who is allowed to authorise access,
-- what access records will be kept,
+- what access records will be kept and for how long,
-- how long will access records be kept, etc.
+- how often access will be reviewed, etc.

 They need to define these things because if the 3rd party email service provider contains assets of value, then an attacker may look to gain access to the 3rd party email service provider through non-technical methods, such as social engineering (and the team likely has a responsibility to meet the business' security policy requirements around access control).
 :::